lenra-io/docs/src/markdown/guides/create-from-scratch.md

 ### Initialize the directory

-We'll first create a new directory that will contain our app and initialize git and npm in it.
+We'll first create a new directory that will contain our app:

 ```bash
 # create a new directory for your app